 A recreational vehicle with a demand pressure pump system will have low-point drains attached to the water lines.
 These low-point drains will release water in the supply lines by opening the valves and all faucets.
+These valves are typically located inside the side door.
+Location may vary by model.
+There is a valve to drain hot water, cold water and the fresh water tank.

 To drain the permanent fresh water supply lines: